pop-team/pop-java/docs/dev/documentation.rst

 details regarding the requirements on the
 `Sphinx introduction <http://sphinx-doc.org/intro.html#prerequisites>`_ page.

-To check if an which version of python you have installed, run the following command::
+To check  which version of python you have installed, run the following command::

    python -V